 I literally could feel this child’s heart and soul through her beats.
 I was lost within the rhythms of the plastic bucket and lost within her little world on the corner of Poydras and Loyola.
 I wondered if she knew her music affected me in such a grand manner.
 I stood musically spellbound, wondering, ” How can she inspire me with sticks and mop buckets?”
 Then it hit me.
 She was a survivor, a product of our ancestors and the environment.
 She had the soul of an overcomer and the passion that made dreams come true flowing from her.

 This young girl knew she had a talent and quite possibly knew that her family could not afford drums nor class.
 I imagine she made use of the objects she had available to her out of the pure desire to play, practicing, mastering her craft every chance she had.
-And when the time came, she searched for the perfect platform, followed by courageously stepped out into the ears and sight of New Orleans.
+And when the time came, she searched for the perfect platform, followed by courageously stepping out into the ears and sight of New Orleans.
 She did so, knowing that she had a competition with seasoned street performers, especially the boys.
-The boys could beat harder and seldom drum alone, and that added a depth of harmony that she could not compete with, but she had her unique sound.
-It was magical, and her music floated through the air capturing the attention of Saints fans.
+The boys could beat harder and seldom drum alone, which added a depth of harmony that she could not compete with, but she had her unique sound.
+It was magical, and her music floated through the air, capturing Saints fans’ attention.
 Plus, she was a sweet little girl.

 My NOLA Drummer Girl inspired me since the day I heard beating away on those $2 white buckets.
 She left me wanting to be more like her.
 Isn’t that something at my age to be motivated by a child?
 I desired to be more like her.
 Isn’t that something at my age to be inspired by a child?
 I want to be more like this young girl again.
-Who played beats full of fun aspirations and hope.
-I lost that spirit with growing up, but it was like she set fire to that dying desire within me.
-It was as if the young girl in me told me to get up, try again and again until I accomplish what I set out to do.
-I have been pouring into myself, my passions, my talents, and my life’s purpose.
-I decided it’s time to put away my fears and step out on fate.
-I lost that spirit with growing up, but she blew the ambers of my dreams and reigniting the dying desire within me.
+Who played beats full of fun, aspirations, and hope.
+I lost that spirit growing up, but it was like she set fire to that dying desire within me.
+It was as if the young girl in me told me to get up and try again and again until I accomplished what I set out to do.
+I have been pouring into myself, my passions, talents, and my life’s purpose.
+I decided it was time to put away my fears and step out on fate.
+I lost that spirit with growing up, but she blew the ambers of my dreams and reignited the dying desire within me.